ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Check for alerts, quickly diagnose and fix issues, and restart a web app or virtual machine (VM).
 - Run the Azure CLI or Azure PowerShell commands to manage your Azure resources.

-### Azure PowerShell
-- windows
-- can execute commands called cmdlets (pronounced command-lets).
-- Azure PowerShell is available for Windows, Linux, and Mac, and you can access it in a web browser via Azure Cloud Shell.
-- to orchestrate:
-    - The routine setup, teardown, and maintenance of a single resource or multiple connected resources.
-    - The deployment of an entire infrastructure, which might contain dozens or hundreds of resources, from imperative code.

-### The Azure CLI
-- almost identical to Azure PowerShell
-- run on Windows, Linux, and Mac (Mac OS), and can be accessed in a web browser via Cloud Shell.
-- e.g.
-    the IT Engineer has a Windows desktop and has installed the Azure Command Line interface.
-From which of the following could the IT engineer use the Azure Command Line Interface
-    - Powershell
-    - Command prompt
-- **cannot** be installed in IOS

 ### ARM templates
 - describe the resources you want to use in a declarative JSON format
 - he entire ARM template is verified before any code is executed to ensure that the resources will be created and connected correctly